CanopyTax/bandicoot.js.org/docs/hooks/use-image.md

   editor.
 The `fileBlobToUrl` function will be called with one argument, a [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File).
   The return value of `fileBlobToUrl` must be a promise that resolves with a string url for that FileBlog object.
 This is useful for uploading a file to a server before inserting it into the DOM.
 Defaults to calling [`URL.createObjectURL(file)`](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL).
-- `acceptImgTypes` (optional): A comma delimited string that configures what file types will be accepted by the file input.
+- `acceptImgTypes` (optional): A comma delimited string that configures what file types the file input should accept.
 Default is `'.jpg, .png, image/*'`.

 ## Return value
 `useImage` returns an object with the following properties: